davidsonfellipe/awesome-wpo/README.md

 * [Bootstrap](http://www.bootstrapcdn.com/) - The recommended CDN for Bootstrap, Font Awesome, and Bootswatch.
 * [Handpicked jQuery Plugins Repository CDN](http://www.jque.re/) - Content Delivery Network for popular jQuery plugins (only supports HTTP).
 * [Bootstrap中文网开放CDN服务](http://www.bootcdn.cn/) - Bootstrap Chinese net open CDN service (only supports HTTP).
-* [Forget Google and Use These Hosted JavaScript Libraries in China](http://chineseseoshifu.com/blog/china-hosted-javascript-libraries-jquery-dojo-boostrap.html) - Some popular javascript libraries hosted by Chinese Internet companies.
-They are hosted on servers within China so they are much more stable and faster.
 * [CDNify](https://cdnify.com/) - A Content Delivery Network for distributing all your static assets with ease around the globe.
 * [Cached Commons](http://cachedcommons.org/) - Caching and Compressing Javascripts and Stylesheets since 2009.
 148 libraries and counting.
 * [OSSCDN](https://github.com/MaxCDN/osscdn) - OSSCDN is a free CDN powered by MaxCDN that hosts all kinds of Open Source projects.